 At the moment that I am teaching, I will say: de buurvrouw is terug van vakantie, ik heb vanochtend even met haar gepraat.
 On the contrary, when talking with a Dutch friend, I say Debuufistrugfanfekantie, kebfenogton efe medrgpraat.

 Swallowing (not pronouncing) unstressed parts of the word and connecting all stressed parts are common in spoken Dutch.
 But, how can a newcomer get used to this phenomenon?
-By listening to common spoken Dutch – in the street, in the gym, your children when they talk with Dutch friends.
+You’ll upgrade your Dutch B1 skills by listening to commonly spoken Dutch – in the street, in the gym, and to your children when they talk with Dutch friends.
 All places where Dutchmen meet are great occasions to overhear them talking.

-Listening to Dutch B1 at the exam – Dutch B1 Listening Skills Tip 5
+Listening at the exam – Dutch B1 Listening Skills Tip 5

 Up to now, the listening comprehension part of the B1 exam does not resemble real life at all.
 Though exam makers do use real-life interviews as a base, they adjust the texts to the exam.